 Our camp program is open to athletes entering grades 4 through 11.
 Each day, campers receive 4 hours of professional instruction in their selected sport major.
 Campers then choose two other sport electives for cross training, conditioning and fun.
 By blending sports with engaging and experiential Jewish camp activities that foster values of growth, sportsmanship, pride, leadership, intention and teamwork, 6 Points ensures that campers enjoy a well-rounded and truly unique summer experience.

-In addition to sports, sports and more sports, camp activities will include: campfires, song sessions, inter camp athletic competition (Maccabiah Games), special guest musicians and speakers, bunk cheers, Israel Day activities and Shabbat celebrations.
+In addition to sports, sports and more sports, camp activities include: campfires, song sessions, inter camp athletic competition (Maccabiah Games), special guest musicians and speakers, Camp Champs, Israel Day activities and Shabbat celebrations.

 Join us for 2, 4, or 6 weeks in the summer of 2021: